 Even if you wish to change the colour of your building’s exterior, you are required to obtain a Development Permit.
 The purpose of a Development Permit is to ensure that what you propose to do complies with the Official Community Plan (OCP).
 Development Permit areas ensure that the “look” of the neighbourhood remains as stipulated in the OCP.

 If you apply for a building permit in a Development Permit Area, the Building Inspector will not issue you a Building Permit until you obtain a Development Permit.
 Getting a Development Permit is easy and quick.
 Administration would review the OCP and look at the Zoning Bylaw, to see if your project complies.
 An onsite inspection will determine if your project fits the aesthetics of the neighbourhood.
-Development Permits can take less than a week to receive approval, depending on staff availability.
-The fee for a Development Permit is $150.00.
+The fee for a Development Permit is on the Forms and Fees pages and the application.
 Once you have received a Development Permit, it says so on your building permit.

 Do you need a Development Variance Permit to begin your project?